kyleecodes/upload_files_nocodb/README.md

 If you're familiar with Airtable, it's similar to that, but open-source.
 Yay! 🎉

-This is a quick tutorial for uploading a .csv file onto NocoDB using a Python script.
-Let's get started:
+This is a brief tutorial for uploading a .csv file onto NocoDB using a Python script:

 ### Prerequisites:

-- Docker or Node.js ( > v14.x )
+- Docker ( > v14.x )
 - Python3
 - Pip3